 One of the loveliest winter flowering shrubs for bees has to be Daphne bholua 'Jacqueline Postill'.
 The pretty pink flowers produce a truly captivating, intense fragrance - no wonder the bees can't resist it!
 When my husband and I caught a whiff of the gorgeous scent wafting by on a cool winter breeze, we too were eager to locate the source of the heavenly perfume.

-The flowers of Daphne bholua provide a helpful source of nectar and pollen for early-emerging queen bumble bees needing to feed after waking from their winter snooze, and foraging worker honey bees collecting food for their hungry colonies.
+The flowers of Daphne bholua provide a helpful source of nectar and pollen, particularly for early-emerging queen bumble bees needing to feed after waking from their winter snooze, and foraging worker honey bees collecting food for their hungry colonies.

 In Nepal in the eastern Himalayas where it originates, Daphne bholua forms an upright evergreen shrub, but in other climates it is deciduous.
 The RHS regard it as deciduous shrub, losing its leaves in autumn, with fresh foliage appearing early the following year.

-Given that this shrub flowers so early, it may surprise some people to learn that pollinators are around to visit them.
+Given that this shrub flowers so early, it may surprise some people to learn that pollinators are around to visit them, despite the cool temperature.

 Daphne is reputedly difficult to propagate and slow growing, yet well worth the wait.
 The shrubs can be purchased as established pot plants to add to a sunny, sheltered spot in the garden.
 They'll thrive best in moderately fertile, well-drained, humus-rich soil.